-Figure 5.16.2.3-1 SAT loop mapping with relief damper or relief fan.
+Figure 5.16.2.3 SAT loop mapping with relief damper or relief fan.

-For AHUs with return fans and airflow tracking control, the SAT control loop makes the economizer outdoor air damper open fully whenever the AHU is on, while the return air damper modulates to maintain supply air temperature as shown below.
+[EQUALS BSP RETURNTRACK]For AHUs with return fans and airflow tracking control, the SAT control loop makes the economizer outdoor air damper open fully whenever the AHU is on, while the return air damper modulates to maintain supply air temperature as shown below.
 Relief/exhaust damper position tracks inversely with the return damper position.

 Outdoor air dampers on air handlers with return fans have no impact on the outdoor airflow rate into the mixing plenum.
 Instead, the return-fan and return-damper controls dictate outdoor air flow.
 See ASHRAE Guideline 16.